-Post-equating is usually conducted for the online forms of TELPAS reading assessments after the test administration.
+Post-equating is usually conducted for the online forms of TELPAS assessments after the test administration.
 The post-equating process uses data from the operational test administration to re-estimate item difficulties and place them onto the scale of the item bank.
 For the TELPAS reading assessments, post-equating uses conventional common-item/non-equivalent groups equating procedures as described in the technical details and procedures in chapter 3, "Standard Technical Processes."
-Since all spring 2017 reading test forms were re-used forms, no post-equating was conducted.
+Post-equating was conducted on all spring 2018 reading test forms.